metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

     14  ACACCGCCCGTCACTCTC      CACTTACCATGTTACGAC      62.5    36.8    51.1    27.7    12      8       GG      3850    0       0.985   3817    0       0.985   2649    0.694      35      121     55.51
 ```

+The result file is composed of two parts.
+The header, constituted of lines starting with the `#` character, recalls all the parameters used by the `ecoPrimer` algorithms and some statistics about the database and the
+current search.

+The second part is a tabular text, describing all the potential primer pairs identified.
+Just below is detailed the information present in each column.

 Table result description :
 > - **column  1** : serial number
 > - **column  2** : primer1